Pedro Andrade

 Pedro Andrade (born April 14, 1979) is a Brazilian journalist and model.

 Career

 He began his acting career at the age of seven in Brazil.
-A student of journalism, Andrade originally came to the United States on a Poetry scholarship.
+A student of journalism, Andrade originally came to the United States on a poetry scholarship.

-Andrade was discovered by fashion photographer Mario Testino and traveled the world modeling for clients like Giorgio Armani before joining LXTV (NBC's lifestyle network) in 2006, hosting television in New York Taxis.
+Andrade was discovered by fashion photographer Mario Testino.
 Besides hosting LXTV 1st Look TV, he has a show on LXTV.com called On The Rocks: The Search for America's Top Bartender.
 Andrade also runs a website about fashion, food, art, nightlife and entertainment.

-He was also a reporter for Manhattan Connection, a Brazilian TV show at Globo News, Globo TV Cable News Network.
-On Brazilian radio he presents a weekly show, Conexão América (America Connection) at Eldorado FM Station.
-In 1999, Andrade appeared in LG Electronics TV Commercials.
+He was also a reporter for Manhattan Connection, a Brazilian television show at Globo News and Globo TV Cable News Network.
+On Brazilian radio, he presents a weekly show, Conexão América (America Connection) at Eldorado FM Station.
+In 1999, Andrade appeared in LG Electronics television commercials.